-8. New Lower Riparian Foreshore Link publicly accessible open space (Development Stages 8 & 9) 9.
-New Pedestrian Spine 1 South publicly accessible open space (Development Stages 8) 10.
-Gateway Building Central Plaza and pedestrian link (Development Stage A) Road Works The proponent commits to providing the following new road infrastructure and up-gradings which are illustrated on Map 11 below.
-Pedestrian signals replacing the zebra crossing on Railway Road at the Station.
-To be completed prior to the issue of an Occupation Certificate for Stage 3 of the Development.
+The proponent commits to providing the following new road infrastructure and up-gradings which are illustrated on Map 11 below.

+- 1. Pedestrian signals replacing the zebra crossing on Railway Road at the Station.
+To be completed prior to the issue of an Occupation Certificate for Stage 3 of the Development. - 2.
 Signalling Bowden Street/Constitution Road.
-To be completed prior to the issue of an Occupation Certificate for Stage 6 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 6 of the Development. - 3.
 Roundabout at Rothesay Ave/Belmore Street.
-To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development.
-Roundabout at Rothesay Ave/Belmore Street.
-To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development. - 4.
 Yerong/Belmore left in/out.
-To be completed prior to the issue of an Occupation Certificate for Stage 4 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 4 of the Development. - 5.
 Hamilton "Lane" and Nancarrow "Lane" LATM and two-way construction between Belmore and Bowden.
-To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development. - 6.
 Underdale Lane LATM scheme.
-To be completed prior to the issue of an Occupation Certificate for Stage 4 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 4 of the Development. - 7.
 Hamilton Lane/Belmore Street left in/left out.
-To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development.
-Underdale Lane LATM scheme.
-To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 2 of the Development. - 8.
 Introduction of a pedestrian facility on Bowden Street at Underdale Lane.
-To be completed prior to the issue of an Occupation Certificate for Stage 8 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 4 of the Development. - 9.
 Lowering of Constitution Road.
-To be completed prior to the issue of an Occupation Certificate for Stage 8 of the Development.
+To be completed prior to the issue of an occupation certificate for Stage 8 of the Development. - 10.
 Re-grading works associated with the construction of the new Nancarrow Avenue Link Road.
-To be completed prior to the issue of an Occupation Certificate for Stage 3 of the Development.
+To be completed prior to the issue of an Occupation Certificate for Stage 3 of the Development .

 There are no specific new road infrastructure works which need to be completed in associated with Stages 8 and 9.
 The Signalling of the Bowden Street/Constitution Road intersection and lowering of Constitution Road will be undertaken as part of the Stages 6 and 7 development.